 Sleep disturbances can generate agitation, anxiety, impatience, decreased levels of alertness, impulsiveness, and discouragement.
 These changes can cause difficulties with attention, concentration, memory problems, and subsequent learning difficulties in children.
 During the critical periods of a child’s development, mouth breathing can be detrimental to learning.

 It is common in mouth breathing children to have more colds, infections in the nose, throat and chronic ear infections.
 Ear infection may lead to hearing loss, speech problems, language delays and vestibular issues.
 It is important to pay close attention to children in such cases: listen well to determine if they have difficulty hearing in the presence of noise; if they are unable to answer questions or follow directions or are considered inattentive.
 Most common changes are hoarseness in voice.
 This is because of the constantly open mouth leading to a drying out of all the structures that produce the voice and because the muscles are contracted for a long time, they may also appear to frequently have a cold and a runny nose.
+Talk with your physician if you see these signs in your child

 RELATED TO

-Obstructive Sleep Apnea Syndrome is an obstruction of the airflow channel during sleep.
 According to the Mayo Clinic Obstructive sleep apnea is the most common sleep-related breathing disorder.
 It causes you to repeatedly stop and start breathing while you sleep.

 There are several types of sleep apnea, but the most common is obstructive sleep apnea.
 This type of apnea occurs when your throat muscles intermittently relax and block your airway during sleep.
 A noticeable sign of obstructive sleep apnea is snoring.

 Treatments for obstructive sleep apnea are available.
 One treatment involves using a device that uses positive pressure to keep your airway open while you sleep.
 Another option is a mouthpiece to thrust your lower jaw forward during sleep.
 In some cases, surgery might be an option too.
+If you suspect you have sleep apnea, please consult with your primary care physician and find a sleep physician.

-Whoever snores and presents Obstructive Sleep Apnea should be treated by a multidisciplinary team including a sleep specialist.
-In this team, the Orofacial Myofunctional Specialist may help by directing and performing specific exercises to strengthen the muscles of the mouth and throat and exercises that may help, if indicated, in improving oral rest posture.Although OMT does not cure sleep apnea, studies suggest that OMT can reduce a patient's apneic events by 50%
+Whoever snores and presents with Obstructive Sleep Apnea should be treated by a multidisciplinary team including a sleep specialist.
+In this team, the Orofacial Myofunctional Therapist may help by directing and performing specific exercises to strengthen the muscles of the mouth and throat and exercises that may help in improving oral rest posture.

 RELATED TO